TangleBay/hornet-light-manager/README.md

 # Project SWARM #

-**I would be very happy if you would join the [IOTA Community Node Pool](https://pool.einfachiota.de) so that together we can provide a strong and reliable node to the ecosystem and thus the Trinity users.**
+**I would be very happy if you would join the [SWARM](https://tanglebay.org/swarm) so that together we can provide a strong and reliable node to the ecosystem and thus the Trinity users.
+If you want to donate to SWARM nodes, einfachIOTA offers a donation system for this purpose (https://pool.einfachiota.de/donate).**

 **To add your node to the ICNP please follow these steps:**
 1. Set your node name and pow option in the SWARM config over the HLM itself (SWARM.cfg)